gyulanemeth/bluefox.email/tools/deliverability/mx-checker.md

 faqs:
   - question: "What happens if a domain has no MX record?"
-    answer: "Mail addressed to that domain can't be delivered.
-Some mail servers fall back to the domain's A record as a last resort, but this isn't guaranteed and shouldn't be relied on."
+    answer: "Sending servers fall back to the domain's A or AAAA record and try to deliver there.
+RFC 5321 specifies this as an implicit MX, so it is defined behaviour rather than a quirk, but it is fragile: it only works if that address happens to accept mail, and it gives you no control over routing or priorities.
+Publish real MX records instead of relying on it."
   - question: "Is having only one MX record a problem?"
     answer: "It works, but it's a single point of failure.
 If that one server is temporarily unreachable, incoming mail queues up at the sender's side and can eventually bounce, depending on how long the sender retries."
   - question: "Do MX records affect outbound email deliverability?"